Restriction on types of coherent states due to gauge symmetry

-Finally, we know that condensed matter systems have possibilities to simulate monopoles and gauge field theories. \cite{Aitch-GFT,MSW,SalVol} Condensed matter physics makes it possible to examine such concepts in laboratories.
-The problems of CS and gauge symmetry discussed here will be of interest for a variety of realms of physics including condensed matter physics; For symmetry is one of the basic principles that penetrate all of physics.
+Finally, we know that condensed matter systems have possibilities to simulate monopoles and gauge field theories. \cite{Aitch-GFT,MSW}${}^{\mbox{--}}$\cite{QLZ2} Monopole-type fields may appear in molecular physics, \cite{MSW} superfluid helium,\cite{SalVol,VollWolfle} and a topological insulator. \cite{QLZ2} Condensed matter physics makes it possible to examine such concepts in laboratories.
+The problems of CS and gauge symmetry discussed here will be of interest for a variety of realms of physics including condensed matter physics.
+For symmetry is one of the basic principles that penetrate all of physics.